King's Bench Division: History

-The court was known until 9 October 1998 as the Official Referees' Court, a name which reflected its old status as a tribunal with no jurisdiction per se, but which could report to judges on its findings.
-The new court, which was founded under the leadership of Mr Justice Dyson (later the Master of the Rolls), aimed to rid the perception this created that the court was not equal to others in the King's Bench Division.
-When opening the new court, Dyson said the new changes were "of real significance", and included technological advancements to aid the court's running, such as a centralised listing system.
+The predecessor to the court, the Official Referees' Court, was created by the Judicature Acts and lasted until 9 October 1998.
+The old name reflected its status as a tribunal with no jurisdiction per se, but which could report to judges on its findings.
+Official Referees became senior circuit judges in 1971.
+The new Technology and Construction Court, which was founded under the leadership of Mr Justice Dyson (later the Master of the Rolls), aimed to rid the perception this created that the court was not equal to others in the King's Bench Division.
+When opening the new court, Dyson said the new changes were "of real significance", and included technological advances to aid the court's running, such as a centralised listing system.

 With the introduction of the new Civil Procedure Rules on 26 April 1999 following Lord Woolf's report, the TCC's caseload dropped slightly as a result of the new Rules' focus on alternative dispute resolution.
 This meant fewer claims were issued: previously, claims had been issued as a matter of course as part of the negotiation process.

 The proliferation of adjudication following its introduction in the Construction Act 1996 also led to fewer disputes going before the court, but did give the court a new role in enforcing adjudication decisions.
 The Construction Act gives parties to a "construction contract" a right to refer matters to adjudicators, with the aim of aiding cash flow in the construction sector by allowing disputes to be settled without the need for lengthy and costly court proceedings.
 Changes to the Construction Act 1996 brought in by the Local Democracy, Economic Development and Construction Act 2009 are likely to see even more disputes referred to adjudication before reaching the TCC.

 The Arbitration Act 1996 had a similar effect as adjudication.
 Such was the effect on the number of cases being brought before the TCC, extra capacity meant that TCC judges could act as judge-arbitrators, utilising their experience and knowledge while contributing to the CPR's goals in reducing litigation costs.